How do Neoforge installers work

 - Giant hack: If the processor to run is

-, skip it if the mojmaps are already downloaded locally.
+installertoolsand the args list has--taskfollowed byDOWNLOAD_MOJMAPS, skip it if the mojmaps are already downloaded locally.
 (Worth mentioning that the fatjar installers were taped onto the system very recently.) - Something about

-in the installer manifest json, and if the file already exists the processor will be skipped.
+outputsthat I don’t really understand.
+I think the idea is that if a processor is expected to create a file at a certain location, that can be registered inoutputsin the installer manifest json, and if the file already exists the processor will be skipped.
 This feature is not used by the installer though. - Otherwise the processor jar is popped into a

-method is called with the given arguments after variable subbing
+URLClassLoaderand itsmainmethod is called with the given arguments after variable subbing

 Just for reference, a sample processor json